 cesspool to supervise, and the experience leaves me feeling twitchy.

 Yesterday, my husband suggested we take the children for a play at our local swimming centre.
-Our membership has restarted and there are no longer restrictions with numbers or needing to book sessions.
+Our membership has restarted and there are no longer restrictions with numbers or needing to book sessions due to the pandemic.
 It was a good opportunity to make use of our time and money.

 As I sat by the sidelines and watched my husband splash around with the kids, I took a few moments to observe my surroundings.